httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 ## Encryption of a Response {#explicit}

-Here, a successful HTTP GET response has been encrypted using input keying material that is identified by the string "a1".
+Here, a successful HTTP GET response has been encrypted using input keying material that is identified by an empty string (that is, the "keyid" field is zero octets in length).

 The encrypted data in this example is the UTF-8 encoded string "I am the walrus".
 The input keying material is included in the Crypto-Key header field.